bbauska/UC-Davis-JS-Basics/readme.md

   alt="Definition Structured Programming; Sequence, selection &amp; loop." />
 </p>

-<p>In this lesson, we're going to put together some of what you've already learned and
+<p>In this lesson, we&apos;re going to put together some of what you&apos;ve already learned and
-what you've already been doing and see if we can make some sense out of it.
-In Structured Programming, we make use of these three structures we've already started working with. <b><i>Sequence</i></b>, 1st, you do this, then you do that, finally, you do this over here.
+what you&apos;ve already been doing and see if we can make some sense out of it.
+In Structured Programming, we make use of these three structures we&apos;ve already started working with. <b><i>Sequence</i></b>, 1st, you do this, then you do that, finally, you do this over here.
 With JavaScript, you start at the top of the script and you work your way down the script and JavaScript does everything in the script one thing at a time in a <b><i>sequence</i></b>.</p>

-<p>With <b><i>selections</i></b>, we're checking to see if some condition is met.
+<p>With <b><i>selections</i></b>, we&apos;re checking to see if some condition is met.
 If this is
 true, do this, otherwise, do that.
-Then with <b><i>loops</i></b>, while a condition is true, we're going to continue to do something.
-With the scripts that we have next, we're going to learn a little bit about JavaScript string methods, while also practicing some of these techniques you've already learned a little bit about with <b><i>loops</i></b> and <b><i>selections</i></b> and these kinds of things.
-Hopefully, you'll start to see the expressive power of JavaScript. </p>
+Then with <b><i>loops</i></b>, while a condition is true, we&apos;re going to continue to do something.
+With the scripts that we have next, we&apos;re going to learn a little bit about JavaScript string methods, while also practicing some of these techniques you&apos;ve already learned a little bit about with <b><i>loops</i></b> and <b><i>selections</i></b> and these kinds of things.
+Hopefully, you&apos;ll start to see the expressive power of JavaScript. </p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 212. methods of text/string manipulation (123) ~~~~~~~~~~~~~~~~~~~~~~-->